kherge-archive/php-wise/doc/01-Usage.md

 ### Multiple Loaders

-To support multiple loaders, you do not need to create multiple instances of Wise.
-Instead, you may use a delegating loader.
-This delegating loader will manage requests for configuration files, and will execute the appropriate loader that was registered with the delegating loader.
-To use a delegating loader, you must first create a resolver, which is used to find the loader
+To use multiple loaders, you do not need to create multiple instances of Wise.
-needed:
+Instead, what you will need is a delegating loader.
+This delegating loader is used in place of an actual loader.
+To use a delegating loader, you must first create its resolver:

 ```php
 use Herrera\Wise\Loader\LoaderResolver;